 For more information on Jo's work, portrait commissions, collaborations, assignments, to license an image for publication or to purchase a print, feel free to get in touch

-Portrait by Sahara Borja, my backyard, Bed Stuy Brooklyn, 2009
+Portrait by Sahara Borja, Bed Stuy Brooklyn, 2009